 There’s tons of junk on the internet that gets a lot of traffic and conversions.
 I’m in business, and these are the only things I care about.

-This site is for people who want more.
+This community is for writers and thinkers who want more.

 Well shoot, did you click on the right site!
 There are a bunch of other sites out there for creative writers, freelancers, authors, and all the other word smiths.
-They focus on character development, landing writing gigs, and plot structures – which are very important in those types of writing.
+They focus on character development, plot structures, managing clients and freelance income — which are very important to those types of writing.

 But you are not that type of writer.

-You write to share your business, grow your customer audience, establish your authority in the market, and other more conventional/less idealistic reasons.
+You write to share your ideas, grow your audience, establish your authority in your industry, and other more conventional/less idealistic reasons.

 Welcome to your online home.
-That’s what we’re all here for as well!
+That’s what we’re here for as well!

 The only day that matters in your writing career.